glisak/Rhetos-wiki/How-to-Contribute.md

 ## Wiki articles

 Our documentation is stored on [wiki](https://github.com/Rhetos/Rhetos/wiki) pages.
-Contributions are done by creating a fork from the separate [Rhetos-wiki](https://github.com/Rhetos/Rhetos-wiki) repository, and submitting the pull requests there (see the GitHub notes above).
+Contributions are done by creating a fork from the [Rhetos-wiki](https://github.com/Rhetos/Rhetos-wiki) repository, and submitting the pull requests there (see the GitHub notes above).

 How to write documentation: